jstedfast/MimeKit/README.md

 In the example above, one of the alternative views is a `multipart/related` container which contains an HTML version of the message body that references the sibling video and images.

-Now that you have a rough idea of how a message is structured and how to interpret various MIME nodes, the next step is learning how to traverse the MIME tree using MimeKit.
+Now that you have a rough idea of how a message is structured and how to interpret various MIME entities, the next step is learning how to traverse the MIME tree using MimeKit.

-For your convenience, MimeKit's `MimeMessage` class has two properties that can help you get the `text/plain` or `text/html` version of the message body.
+Note: For your convenience, MimeKit's `MimeMessage` class has two properties that can help you get the `text/plain` or `text/html` version of the message body.
 These are `TextBody` and `HtmlBody`, respectively.